Islington entrepreneurs selling Christmas trees to fundraise for children’s hospices

 You may also want to watch:

+“It [Shooting Star Children’s Hospices] costs £8.8 million a year to run, and because of Covid-19 they had to close the majority of their shops,” he said.
+“We just thought, let’s make it a better year for some children out there.”

-Shooting Star Children’s Hospices cares for babies and children throughout London and Surrey with life-limiting conditions, and supports their families from diagnosis to end of life.
+Shooting Star Children’s Hospices cares for babies and children throughout London and Surrey with life-limiting conditions, and supports their families.

 Ellie Constable, the charity’s community fundraiser, said: “We’re so very grateful to Danny and Ralph for their incredible support this year.